D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

-D'Angelo Russell be on the court for the Los Angeles Lakers at 10:00 PM on Tuesday versus the Golden State Warriors in the 2023 NBA Playoffs.
+D'Angelo Russell and the rest of the Los Angeles Lakers hit the court versus the Golden State Warriors in the NBA Playoffs on Thursday, at 9:00 PM ET.

-With prop bets available for Russell, let's look at some stats and trends to help you find good wagers.
+If you'd like to make predictions on Russell's performance, we look at his available prop bets, using stats and trends, below.

 D'Angelo Russell Prop Bets vs. the Warriors